annietllnd/edan70/README.md

 # Set up environment:
 *This implementation is built on LinuxOS and as such filepaths are system specific.
 If using Windows OS make sure to check the paths are written properly before running the code.*
-In order to run this program pandas have to be installed, which is a Python Data Analysis Library.
+In order to run this program 'pandas' have to be installed, which is a Python Data Analysis Library.
 ## Installing pandas with pip on Ubuntu:
 1. Open terminal.
 2. Enter following code snippets: